RationAI/xopat/docs/web/image_server_deployment.md

             - ${COMPOSE_WS_PORT}:8080
         ```

-5. finally run the docker container by:
+5. Finally run the docker container by:
     ```bash
-    docker-compose up
+    docker compose up
     ```

     !!! tip
         you can add ```-d``` flag, for program to detach from your terminal.

 This should make WSI server running on [localhost:8080](http://localhost:8080).
-For more information feel free to check the repository of [WSI-Service](https://github.com/RationAI/WSI-Service)
+For more information feel free to check the repository of [WSI-Service](https://github.com/RationAI/WSI-Service).